Francois-v3/CDNBoxd/README.md

       {
         // first node will be serve if none of the other match.
         "cdnbox": "ABC-victim2" node's name,
-        "addscore": change addscore for this node in this application, "fixscore": change fixscore for this node in this application, "countries": surcharge le countries soit "ALL", soit [ "US", "CA" ], "continents": surcharge les continents de la CDNbox, sous forme [ "EU", "NA" ].
+        "addscore": if defined, overload addscore for this node in this application, "fixscore": if defined, overload fixscore for this node in this application, "countries": if defined, overload cdnbox's countries "ALL", or [ "US", "CA" ], "continents": if defined, overload cdnbox's continents, like [ "EU", "NA" ].
-        "localtests": COnditionne sur des tests locaux. [ "apache", ... ] },
+        "localtests": if defined, exclude this cdnbox if one the test is false. [ "apache", ... ] },
       { ...
       }